United States Countertop Market Outlook 2025 to 2035

 • Building Codes Compliance: Southern states adopt the IBC and IRC, with modifications to address regional concerns such as hurricane resistance and flood zones.
 Compliance with these codes is essential for ensuring safety and structural integrity.

-• Sustainability Standards: Companies like TexaStone Quarries in Texas have achieved certification under ANSI/NSC 373 for sustainable production of natural stone, reflecting a commitment to environmental stewardship.
+• Sustainability Standards: Companies like TexaStone Quarries in Texas have achieved certification under ANSI/NSC 373 for the sustainable production of natural stone, reflecting a commitment to environmental stewardship.

 West United States